mui/mui-x/docs/data/date-pickers/custom-layout/custom-layout.md

 The layout is structured as follows:

-A `<PickersViewLayoutRoot />` wraps all the sub-components to provide the structure.
+A `<PickersLayoutRoot />` wraps all the sub-components to provide the structure.
 By default it renders a `div` with `display: grid`.
 Such that all sub-components take place into a 3 by 3 [CSS grid](https://developer.mozilla.org/fr/docs/Web/CSS/CSS_Grid_Layout).